ogobrecht/ogobrecht.com/content/posts/2020/new-version-of-oracle-table-api-generator-available.md

   au_last_name   varchar2(15 char)                         ,
   au_email       varchar2(30 char)               not null  ,
   au_active_yn   varchar2(1 char)   default 'Y'  not null  ,
-  au_created_on  date                            not null  , -- This is only for demo purposes. au_created_by  char(15 char)                   not null  , -- In reality we expect more au_updated_at  timestamp                       not null  , -- unified names and types au_updated_by  varchar2(15 char)               not null  , -- for audit columns.
+  -- This is only for demo purposes.
+In reality we expect -- more unified names and types for audit columns. au_created_on  date                            not null  , au_created_by  char(15 char)                   not null  , au_updated_at  timestamp                       not null  , au_updated_by  varchar2(15 char)               not null  , --
-  --
   primary key (au_id),
   unique (au_email),